 }

-Following the Google documentation of JavaScript API, let’s build a Google login flow.
-Create a login.php file and add the code below to it.
+In order to build this flow, Create a login.php file and add the code below to it.

 <?php